wagner-niklas/CAGE_expression_inference/README.md

 # Projektpraktikum Kognitive Automobile und Roboter (KIT)

-# Theme: Realtime Emotion Guessing of Autonomous Vehicle Passengers Supported By The Circumplex Model
+# Realtime Emotion Guessing of Autonomous Vehicle Passengers Supported By The Circumplex Model

-### Method: Autonomous driving, User experience, Emotion recognition, Supervised Learning, Computer Vision, Data Set Comparison
+### Keywords: Autonomous driving, User experience, Emotion recognition, Supervised Learning, Computer Vision, Data Set Comparison
 ### Abstract:
 As autonomous vehicle technology revolutionizes transportation, ensuring passenger comfort and safety remains paramount.
 In this paper, we propose a predictive facial emotion guessing model tailored for users of an autonomous vehicle bus-shuttle.
 Using a small-scaled model architecture, we train a custom model enabled by multi-task learning to estimate discrete emotions and the values of the continuous circumplex model - valence and arousal.
 Within the scope of our research, our proposed architecture is applied on the two common datasets AffectNet and EMOTIC, in search for a more suitable approach.